Confirmed Bookings

 The Family Taverna Guide

 Forget fine dining.
 With a five and two three-year-olds, you want places where the kids can play safely nearby, the service is fast, and the owners love children.
-These three are walk-to-the-water close.
+These are walk-to-the-water close.

 - Blue Sea (Lefkos)Sitting right above the middle bay of Lefkos.
 Perfect for grabbing lunch without having to pack up all your beach gear and drive anywhere.